Trail Conference Stewards Help Make Your Experience on Breakneck Ridge, Catskills, and Bear Mountain Trails Even Better

 Our Stewards are very knowledgeable about all of these trails, and help guide visitors toward under-used sections of each park, including alternative picnic areas and hiking options, to help alleviate crowding in the most congested areas.
 They also provide recommendations on things to do in the nearby “trail towns,” promoting a deeper sense of community around these incredible parks.
 Through this program, the Trail Conference hopes to build excitement about being outdoors, and cultivate and recruit volunteers as trail stewards in their own right, serving and protecting our parks, open spaces, and public trails.

 The Trail Conference Trail Steward program originated on Breakneck Ridge, just north of Cold Spring, N.Y., in 2013.
-Widely recognized as one of the most popular and difficult public transit-accessible day hikes in the country, Breakneck is a destination that draws, on average, more than 750 daily visitors on weekends between Memorial Day and Columbus Day.
+Widely recognized as one of the most popular and difficult public transit-accessible day hikes in the country, Breakneck is a destination that draws, on average, more than 750 daily visitors on weekends between Memorial Day Weekend and Columbus Day.

 Prior to the Trail Conference’s Steward Program, lost hikers on Breakneck were a daily occurrence, with emergency services performing rescues nearly every weekend.
 Many visitors are unprepared for the trail’s extremely steep terrain; tourists often arrive without proper footwear, maps, or sufficient water, and frequently have no idea where to hike.
 Trail Conference Stewards guide and often redirect underprepared visitors to safer, more appropriate hiking experiences.
 In 2015, the Stewards observed a 25 percent increase in trail visitors to Breakneck and virtually eliminated the need for search and rescue operations while on duty.
 This season, Trail Conference Stewards are on track to see a 50 percent increase in the number of visitors counted on Breakneck last year.